 Reconcile your transactions

-At the end of the month your bank and/or credit card company will send you a statement.
-At this time, you will want to reconcile all of the transactions into your your accounting program.
+At the end of the month, your bank and/or credit card company will send you a statement.
+At this time, you will want to reconcile all of the transactions into your accounting program.

 Reconciling is: Comparing your bank records to your receipts.
 That’s it!
-I remember I use to be so scared of the word.
-But it is so simple to do if you have recorded your transactions through out the month in either an Excel Worksheet or accounting program.
+I remember I used to be so scared of the word.
+But it is so simple to do if you have recorded your transactions throughout the month in either an Excel Worksheet or an accounting program.

-To reconcile, you will take your back statement or credit card statement.
-Going down the list of transaction, and comparing it to your expense and revenue worksheets, you will check off each transaction.
+To reconcile, you will take your bank statement or credit card statement.
+Going down the list of transactions, and comparing it to your expense and revenue worksheets, you will check off each transaction.
 Make note of any transactions that do not match or you did not make.
 You will want to call your bank to research it.

 Track your mileage and transportation

 There are 2 ways to record the expense of your vehicle and transportation.
 You can claim actual expense or you can claim standard mileage.

 - When claiming actual expenses is where you track all expenses related to your vehicle.
 This includes gas, repairs, maintenance, lease payments, or depreciation.